Rigelrain/manna-bot/README.md

 ### Queues
 A moderator needs to setup queue settings before the queues can be used in the server.
 This bot needs info about:
 * *queue category* - This is where all the new queue channels will appear.
 You can get the value of the category ID by right-clicking on the category title and selecting Copy ID.
-* *queue list channel* - This is where the bot will announce queues being created and ended.
+* *queue list channel* - This is the only channel where queues can be created.
+The bot will keep track of queues in info messages.
+Use `queuesetup` command to setup these.

 You can also set role restrictions on who can use the queues (see [roles](#Role-types))

 Queues are meant for special events, where there are many people wanting to do something and only a few can do it simultaneously.
 A queue will hold info on the order of participants (first come, first served) and the host can pick the next in line easyli with a command.

 For queues to work efficiently, all members who want to be added to a queue need to set their game info first.
+They can do this by using `set <IGN> | <island>` command.
+A member can see their own info with `me` and delete their data from the bot by using `clear`.

 *Currently queue system only uses game information suitable for ACNH*

+### Giveaways
+You must specify the length of the giveaway and the amount of winners.
+*Time*: Specify time unit!
+Ex.
+10s (10 seconds), 15m (15 minutes), 1d (one day)
+*Amount of winners*: give as a plain number.
+Ex.
+1, 10, 50

+Others join the giveaway by reacting and once the giveaway ends, the bot will randomly choose a winner.

+The host or a moderator can end the giveaway at anytime using command `end <giveawayID>`.
+If the prize cannot be delivered for some reason, the host or a moderator can reroll a winner using command `reroll <giveawayID>`.
+Each reroll will get one new winner, so if you need to reroll multiple winners, then use the command as many times as needed.

 ## Server settings
 You can edit the following settings of the bot: